What kind of place is Yugawara?

 Since calcium ions contained in gypsum have a sedative effect, the onsen waters are relaxing for both body and mind.

-Moreover, women will be happy to hear that gypsum makes the skin soft and flexible, and that sulfate ions strengthen the elastic fibers of the dermis and prevent wrinkles, so you can look forward to such beauty treatment effects as well.
+Moreover, gypsum makes the skin soft and flexible, and sulfate ions strengthen the elastic fibers of the dermis and prevent wrinkles, so you can look forward to such spa-like treatment effects as well.